Saint-Michel-Chef-Chef: A rural east side

 The first, to the east of the departmental road that crosses the territory from north to south, is a rural area with a few hamlets and farms.
 The Gâtineaux pond and the hamlets of Aubaudière, Haute Aiguillon, Haut-Village and Chanteloup dot the landscape.

 This area is crossed by the D78 towards Saint-Père-en-Retz and another Saint-Michel biscuits production site straddling the two communes, and by the D136 towards Chauvé.

 Town center of Saint-Michel-Chef-Chef

 Located in the north-west of the town, flanked by the Atlantic Ocean and the Departementale Expressway, the town center is the first place where the local population settles.
 It is home to the town hall, the main church and other services such as the post office, a media library, a small cinema, as well as a number of cafés and restaurants.
 The village is also home to the original Saint Michel cookie factory.

-The two elementary school and the supermarket are also in the immediate vicinity.
+The two elementary schools and the supermarket are also in the immediate vicinity.

 Saint-Michel's beaches include Plage du Redois and Plage de Gohaud, an interesting spot for surfing.